oswaldobapvicjr/jep-data-extension/README.md

 ### XPath

 Returns the evaluation result of the given XPath expression for the specified XML object.
-Supports XPath expressions

 ```java
 xpath(xmlObject1, "/bookstore/book[@category='fiction']/title/text()")